Jane Shepherd Dip. Humanistic Counselling, MBACP

 It really is okay to take time to look after your mental health, to have that safe, confidential space to talk about the issues that are concerning you.
 There are times when we need someone to talk to, who will really listen without judgement, accepting you for who you are.

 As a humanistic counsellor, I will do my best to understand your world and experience and provide the space that we can explore the issues that bring you to counselling, side by side as you take these steps.
 If you are wanting to come to counselling, there may inevitably issues around loss, which can mean so many different things.
 You may be struggling with a loss of confidence, self-esteem or happiness.
 A loss of a relationship, job or purpose.
 You may just have a sense something is not right and you wish to understand what this is about.
 Whatever concerns you, talking can be very beneficial.

 I am a warm and friendly person, so please don't be scared to take that step to contact me.
-I can offer you an initial 30 minute meeting to see if we would both decide to work together - there is a small charge for the room booking.
+I can offer you an initial 30 minute consultation to see if we would both decide to work together.
 There is no obligation and you may wish time to reflect before making a decision.
 Sessions are generally weekly but can be two weekly.
 It is important to meet regularly and that you actively engage in the counselling process, this is what it is about after all.